nicksstapleton/blog/_posts/2023-09-03-logos-resources.md

 [^1]: Disclosure: As a Logos affiliate partner, I get a small commission for any purchases using my affiliate link.
 This is like you buying me a cup of coffee for helping you out.

 ## Don't Sleep on Logos Base Packages
 The most cost-effective way to get resources in Logos is with a base package.
-A base package is the foundation you want to build on.
+A base package is the foundation you want to start with and build on.
+Logos offers everything from academic and denominational packages to starter or other general packages.
 If you want help choosing a base package, read my [Logos Buyer's Guide](https://www.nickstapleton.me/logos-buyers-guide/).

 👉 What is a must-have resource in your library?
 Send me a [tweet](http://www.twitter.com/nickstapleton) and let me know.